w3c/mathml/docs/a11y-needs.md

 * positivity-predicate: $\lozenge x$ -- "x is positive"
 * lie-derivative: $\mathcal{L}_{X}(T)$ -- "lie derivative of T with respect to X"

-Both of these examples involve switching the word order from the symbol order and so the approach of tagging some leaf elements with alternative reading cannot work.
+All of these examples involve switching the word order from the symbol order and so the approach of tagging some leaf elements with alternative reading cannot work (unless the text lies about the content it is labeling).

 For 2D notations like msub or mfrac, there is no content element that can carry an `aria-label` between the connective.
 This could be solved by putting an aria label on an outer element and adding an empty label to the descendants (`aria-label` does not stop speech for children).
 For example, $O_n(a)$ can be tagged as
 ```